IdentityServer/IdentityServer4/docs/intro/contributing.rst

 Platform
 ^^^^^^^^
-IdentityServer is built against ASP.NET Core 1.1.0 using the RTM tooling that ships with Visual Studio 2017.
+IdentityServer is built against ASP.NET Core 2 and runs on .NET Framework 4.6.1 (and higher) and .NET Core 2 (and higher).
-This is the only configuration we accept.

 Bugs and feature requests?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^